EdoardoCostantini/mi-hd/notes/methods.md

 		  nominal factors are dummy coded and just left as such along with other potential dichotomous variables (see dummyVars and probNoms arguments in the createPcAux function)
-		* in PcAux PCs are computed once, then used iteratively to predict the missing values in a MICE procedure but their values stay constant across iterations and different data imputations.
+		* in PcAux PCs are computed once, then used iteratively to predict the missing values in a MICE procedure void	  but their values stay constant across iterations and different data imputations.
 		* number of PCs to be used: in the simualtion Howard et al 2015 use always just 1, in the real data example they use different numbers to see what is the effect of such choice and they conclude for example that using 14 PCs that explain 55% of the auxiliary vairable variance or 7 PCs that explain 40$ yields